 How would you like to make this the year where you craft better novels than anything you’ve written before?

-Where you receive feedback from award-winning authors & editors on a weekly basis?
+Where you receive feedback from award-winning authors & editors?

 Where you build a financial plan that will enable you to spend a lot of time writing without becoming a “starving artist”?